4 Simple Steps to Embed External Pages in Your WordPress Site

 You’ll then be taken to another page, and you’ll need to search for “Advanced iFrame” as shown:

-Second, you’ll need to hit the “Install Now” button in the box we highlighted.
+Second, you’ll need to hit the “Install Now”.
 In a few seconds, you should get a notification that the plug-in has been installed.
 That button that said “Install Now” will now say “Activate”.
 Click on that!

 Now that you’ve installed this WordPress plugin, embedding web pages will be a breeze!

 You’re well on the path to embed an external page in WordPress at this point!

 We’re going to make a New Page for this example, so go ahead and hit the top-left box in the center column (your Portal may be customized, so the theme may vary):

 Just add some “dummy text” so you have, at the very minimum, a title and a bit of text.
 You’ll see why in later steps, I promise!

 Next, get the URL of the content you want to embed ready.
 Make sure it includes either HTTP or HTTPS and that the security levels matched, as we discussed!